Chen Ter-shing

-Chen Ter-shing (陳德新 (Chén Déxīn)) is a Taiwanese politician.
+Chen Ter-shing (陳德新 (Chén Déxīn)) is a Taiwanese lawyer.
 He was the Vice Minister of Science and Technology in 2014–2017.

-Early life
+Education

-Chen obtained his bachelor's degree in law from National Chung Hsing University in 1974.
-He then obtained his master's and doctoral degree in the same field from Chinese Culture University in 1976 and 1994 respectively.
+Chen graduated from National Chung Hsing University with a Bachelor of Laws (LL.B.) in 1974.
+He then earned a Master of Laws (LL.M.) in 1976 and a Ph.D. in law in 1994, both from Chinese Culture University.

 Early career

 Chen passed the civil service senior examination for legal affairs in 1975 and special civil service level A examination for legal affairs in 1988.